 At this point most of us are familiar with how tools like Zoom allow instructors and students to meet online through video conferencing.
 These tools can also be used for private meetings with students, office hours, study sessions, and a variety of other kinds of meetings that will allow students to keep up with what is happening in class even when they cannot be there in person.

 For assistance choosing or using tech tools for your teaching, please refer to the CFT’s Brightspace on-demand resources page for resources, or consult with one of our instructional technologists via email at firstname.lastname@example.org, by phone 615-322-0222, or by scheduling a consultation at the CFT.

 Becoming familiar with the Vanderbilt’s processes and guidelines regarding illness and emergency response will help you as you determine your classroom policies.
 The following resources may be useful as you provide recommendations to students and determine what kinds of alternatives to offer.

 - The Vanderbilt Emergency Preparedness and Planning site provides current information to help you plan accordingly.
 It includes travel advisories, guidelines for faculty and staff, a frequently asked questions page for students, and a list of healthcare providers.

 - The Vanderbilt Occupational Health Clinic site lists illness preventions steps, provides dates and locations for the vaccine program, and features advice about work and treatment.

-- The Student Health Center has published frequently asked questions about the flu, as well as a wealth of other information that may be useful to your students.
+- The Student Health Center has published a Covid-19 page as well as frequently asked questions about the flu, as well as a wealth of other information that may be useful to your students.